Bosniaks: Yugoslavia

+Many Muslims joined the Yugoslav Partisan forces, "making it a truly multi-ethnic force".
+In the entirety of the war, the Yugoslav Partisans of Bosnia and Herzegovina were 23 per cent Muslim.
+Year 1943 marked a turning point in the attitude of Bosnian Muslims toward the Partisans, as Chetnik violence, the weakening of the NDH, encouraged a significant section of the Muslim population, and the involvement of prominent figures such as Nurija Pozderac, Vahida Maglajlić, Hasan Brkić, Avdo Humo and others.
+This process was reflected in the formation of Muslim Partisan units, most notably the 16th Muslim Brigade, while Hoare also notes the later influx of former members of the Green Cadres into Partisan ranks during 1944.
+Even so, Serb-dominated Yugoslav Partisans would often enter Bosnian Muslim villages, killing Bosnian Muslim intellectuals and other potential opponents.
+In February 1943, the Germans approved the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) and began recruitment.
+It is estimated that 75,000 Muslims died in the war, although the number may have been as high as 86,000 or 6.8 per cent of their pre-war population.

 In the 1948 census, Bosnia and Herzegovina's Muslims had three options in the census: "Serb-Muslim", "Croat-Muslim", and "ethnically undeclared Muslim".
 In the 1953 census the category "Yugoslav, ethnically undeclared" was introduced and the overwhelming majority of those who declared themselves as such were Muslims.
 Aleksandar Ranković and other Serb communist members opposed the recognition of Bosnian Muslim nationality.
 Muslim members of the communist party continued in their efforts to get Tito to support their position for recognition.
-The Bosnian Muslims were recognized as an ethnic group in 1961 but not as a nationality and in 1964 the Fourth Congress of the Bosnian Party assured the Bosnian Muslims the right to self-determination.
+The Bosnian Muslims were recognised as an ethnic group in 1961, and could identify as such at the 1961 census.
+However, they were not recognised as a nationality yet and in 1964 the Fourth Congress of the Bosnian Party assured the Bosnian Muslims the right to self-determination.
 On that occasion, one of the leading communist leaders, Rodoljub Čolaković, stated that "our Muslim brothers" were equal with Serbs and Croats and that they would not be "forced to declare themselves as Serbs and Croats."
 He guaranteed them "full freedom in their national determination" Following the downfall of Ranković, Tito changed his view and stated that recognition of Muslims and their national identity should occur.
 In 1968 the move was protested in the Serb republic and by Serb nationalists such as Dobrica Ćosić.
 In 1971, the Muslims were fully recognized as a nationality and in the census the option "Muslims by nationality" was added.